paracrawl/keops/evaluators.md

 More information about these labels is available on KEOPS (clicking on _Validation guidelines_).
 You may also refer to the [ELRC Validation Guidelines document](http://www.lr-coordination.eu/sites/default/files/common/Validation_guidelines_CEF-AT_v6.2_20180720.pdf).

-When more than one issue appears in the evaluated sentences, please choose
+When more than one issue appears in the evaluated sentences, please choose the first one according to the above referred error typology (1 to 7).

 If you don't select a label, the sentence will not be annotated and considered as __pending__.